PlasmaDiffusion/Toy-Car-Collectables/backend/db-notes.md

 ## TL;DR Recommendation

-**Start on Supabase free tier.** It is genuinely production-grade, commercially licensed (PostgreSQL under MIT/Apache), and free until you grow.
-If your dataset or traffic grows, upgrade to their $25/month Pro plan — that is cheaper than any other managed option at comparable reliability.
+**Start on Neon free tier.** It is PostgreSQL 16, always-on (never pauses), commercially usable, and free until you grow.
+When you're ready to go fully public, upgrade to Neon's $19/month Launch plan or Supabase Pro ($25/month) for automated backups and an uptime SLA.

 If you strongly prefer a document model, **MongoDB Atlas M0** is the free-forever equivalent for MongoDB, also commercially usable.